 The Bank has a strong balance sheet which is well diversified, adequately capitalized, highly liquid with an efficient funding structure and low leverage.
-The Bank's Total Risk Weighted Assets increased by 32.8% from \(\frac{1}{2}\)2.64trn as at December 31, 2022 to \(\frac{1}{2}\)3.50trn as at December 31, 2023, largely due to the impact of Naira devaluation against US Dollar from \(\frac{1}{2}\)461.50 to \(\frac{1}{2}\)907.11 Y-o-Y on the Loan and Advances of the Bank, denominated in US Dollar and the Bank's other assets in foreign currencies.
-The major risk faced by the Bank remains the Credit risk, aggravated by FX risk, as the Credit Risk Weighted Assets constitute 82.4% of the Bank's Total Risk Weighted Assets as at December 31, 2023.
+The Bank's Total Risk Weighted Assets increased by 46.1% from N3.83trn as at December 31, 2023 to N5.59trn as at December 31, 2024, largely due to the impact of Naira devaluation against US Dollar from N907.11 as at December 31, 2023 to N1,535.00 as at December 31, 2024 on the Loan and Advances of the Bank, denominated in US Dollar and the Bank's other assets in foreign currencies.
+The major risk faced by the Bank remains the Credit risk, aggravated by foreign exchange risk, as the Credit Risk Weighted Assets constitute 64.8% of the Bank's Total Risk Weighted Assets as at December 31, 2024.